-\Note: All of these forms are accessible online through the biology website.
+\Note: All these forms are accessible online through the biology website.
 See the Forms and Policies section of the webpage.

-Dissertation Committee via the Program Coordinator to the Program Director and Associate Director(s).
-In the absence of an annual progress report, a TA contract for the next semester will not be approved and students will not be allowed to register for any future course or research credits.

-- The Ph.D.
-Supervisor and the Dissertation Committee MUST agree that a student is ready to defend their dissertation prior to scheduling of the oral defense seminar. - A written dissertation that follows FAU guidelines for formatting must be submitted for review by the student's Dissertation Committee with a copy to the Program Coordinator at least one month prior to the oral dissertation defense. - It is permissible to use published work as chapters provided their insertion follows FAU formatting guidelines (see the Graduate College website for FAU dissertation formatting guidelines). - Ph.D. students are expected to publish the results of their research on an ongoing basis.
-For students participating in the IB-Neuroscience concentration, at least one peer-reviewed publication with the student as first/main author is required for graduation (if not published, an acceptance letter from the journal is required). - The candidate must announce his/her defense dissertation at least two weeks in advance in the form of a flier sent via email through the program coordinator.
-The student must also submit the room reservation request for the defense seminar at this time or earlier (providing the same information specified in section C. Defense of dissertation proposal (candidacy examination)). - The results of the dissertation research must be presented in a public forum to which faculty members, IB students and other interested parties are invited.
-The dissertation defense seminar must be accessible (via in-person or videoconferencing) on at least three FAU campuses.
-Following the public seminar, the candidate shall defend the dissertation in a closed meeting with the Dissertation Committee. - The Program Director or the Associate Director or other assigned representative of the Program may serve as an observer at the defense. - Following the public seminar of the dissertation research, the Dissertation Committee shall vote on approval of the dissertation.
+- Dissertation research shall be conducted under the guidance of the student's Dissertation Committee.
+Students shall meet with the Ph.D.
+Supervisor and other committee members on a regular basis (at least once a year) as the dissertation research proceeds. - Twice every year, the student and Ph.D.
+Supervisor shall submit an individual development plan and mid-year update (See the Forms and Policies section of the webpage) approved by the Dissertation Committee via the IB Program Coordinator to the IB Program Director and Associate Director(s).
+In the absence of an individual development plan and/or mid-year update, a TA contract for the next semester will not be approved and students will not be allowed to register for future research or dissertation credits. - The Ph.D.
+Supervisor and the Dissertation Committee MUST agree that a student is ready to defend their dissertation prior to scheduling of the oral defense seminar. - A written dissertation that follows FAU guidelines for formatting must be submitted for review by the student's Dissertation Committee with a copy to the IB Program Coordinator at least one month prior to the oral dissertation defense. - It is permissible to use the candidate's own published doctoral work as chapters provided their insertion follows FAU formatting guidelines (see the Graduate College website for FAU dissertation formatting guidelines). - For FAU dissertation formatting guidelines, students must consult the Graduate College Graduate Thesis and Dissertation Guideline requirements.
+Students are strongly encouraged to attend the Graduate College workshops on Thesis/Dissertation formatting. - Ph.D. students are expected to publish the results of their research on an ongoing basis.
+For students participating in the IB-Neuroscience concentration, at least one peer-reviewed publication with the student as first/main author is required for graduation (if not published, an acceptance letter from the journal is required). - The candidate must announce their defense dissertation at least two weeks in advance in the form of a flier sent via email through the IB Program Coordinator.
+The student must also submit the room reservation request for the defense seminar at this time or earlier (providing the same information specified in section C. Defense of dissertation proposal (candidacy examination). - The results of the dissertation research must be presented in a public forum to which faculty members, IB students and other interested parties are invited.
+The dissertation defense seminar must be accessible (via in-person or virtual) on at least three FAU campuses and to the public.
+Following the public seminar, the candidate shall defend the dissertation in a closed meeting with the Dissertation Committee. - The IB Program Director or designee may serve as an observer at the defense. - Following the public seminar of the dissertation research, the Dissertation Committee shall vote on approval of the dissertation.
 All members of the committee must vote in favor of passing the student.
-A single dissenting vote will result in the Graduate College denying the student's application to graduate. \Note: Ad hoc members do not have a vote on the dissertation defense. - Successful defense of the proposal, completion of all other academic requirements, and formal submission of the approved dissertation to the Office of Graduate Studies constitute completion of the requirements for the IB Ph.D. - Students who have completed all requirements stated above shall inform the program coordinator and leave a future contact address.
+A single dissenting vote will result in the Graduate College denying the student's application to graduate. \Note: Ad hoc members do not have a vote on the dissertation defense.

+- Successful defense of the proposal (candidacy exam), completion of all other academic requirements, and formal submission of the approved dissertation to the Office of Graduate Studies constitute completion of the requirements for the IB Ph.D. - Students who have completed all requirements stated above shall inform the IB Program Coordinator and should provide a future contact address.